rknightuk/rknight.me/src/posts/blog/2026/2026-04-09-mildliner-fine-review.md

 ![A notepad showing the differences in size new fine mildliners next to their standard counterparts.
 The new ones are longer](https://cdn.rknight.me/site/2026/mildliner-fine-samples-tips.jpg)

-One other oddity when comparing them is that all the cap colours match with the exception of dark grey where the cap is much darker on the fine one than it's standard counterpart.
+~~One other oddity when comparing them is that all the cap colours match with the exception of dark grey where the cap is much darker on the fine one than it's standard counterpart.~~ As above, this is because _it's a different colour_.
+Swing and a miss from me.

 I paid £10 for each set of these which is about right for Mildliners and I'm impressed with them.
 As of right now I've only seen them on [Art from the Heart](https://www.afth.co.uk/zebra---mildliners-1367-c.asp) but I'd imagine other retailers will get some soon.